jwcarr/eyekit/GUIDE.md

 }
 ```

-This format is open, human-readable, and flexible.
+This format is structured, human-readable, and flexible.
 With the exception of the `__FixationSequence__` object, you can freely store whatever key-value pairs you want and you can organize the hierarchy of the data structure in any way that makes sense for your project.
 JSON files can be loaded using the `io.read()` function from the `io` module:

 ```python
 >>> data = eyekit.io.read('example/example_data.json')